melowntech/workshop/server/installation.rst

 .. todo:: move debian repository to public location

-On Debian-based distributions, you should be able just to :cmd:`apt-get install` the key components.
+On Debian-based distributions, you should be able just to :command:`apt-get install` the key components.
 First you should add Melown repository to your apt sources

 .. code-block:: bash